Dont Make Me Think

 Krug introduces the three-click rule, suggesting that users should be able to find any piece of information or complete any task within three clicks or less.
 While oversimplified in some contexts, the underlying principle of intuitive and efficient navigation is essential for product analytics.
 Analyzing user navigation paths can reveal bottlenecks in the user journey and inform iterative improvements to reduce friction.

-See also “Web Analytics 2.0” Book Summary
+See also "Data Story" Book Summary

 User testing is central to Krug’s approach to usability.
 He advocates for frequent, informal usability tests with real users to identify issues and validate design decisions.
 Product analytics complements traditional usability testing by providing quantitative insights into user behavior at scale.
 Combining qualitative feedback from user testing with quantitative data from product analytics enables a comprehensive understanding of user needs and preferences.